Hello! I'm Ella Beech

-I love to work in traditional media and I'm drawn to the happy accidents and rich textures that are made when creating work on paper.
+I love to work in traditional media, primarily acrylic ink, watercolour and a variety of pencils and crayons over the top; I'm drawn to the happy accidents and rich textures that come from working on paper.
 I invariably make a mess, and that way, I make new discoveries too.
-My work is rooted in observational drawing - finding the beauty in the everyday, through experiments in colour, texture, light, and composition.

 I was always a daydreamer and grew up immersed in an imaginative world, and books created a freedom that has never really left me.
 I love the magic that stories and illustrations can conjure up, and I like to play with the boundaries between real and imagination in my stories, keeping them both grounded in the familiarities of childhood, while straying into the imaginative world.
 I also love a bit of off-beat humour with a twist of the absurd.
 I like to bring my design background into my work, focusing on the interplay of colours, with bold and striking compositions, and rich mark-making.